NeoHW/tp/docs/DeveloperGuide.md

 * 3a.
 Nurse input is invalid command format.

     * 3a1.
 PatientSync shows an error message.

-      Use case ends.
+      Use case resumes at step 2.

 * 3b.
 The nurse input invalid patient index or invalid date time format for event.

     * 3b1.
 PatientSync shows an error message.

-      Use case ends.
+      Use case resumes at step 2.

 **Use case: UC06 - Delete an event for a patient**